-THEA 222 (3-3-0) History of Theatre II: A continuation of the history of theatre from 1650 to the present.
+THEA 303 (3-3-0) History of Theatre II: A continuation of the history of theatre from 1650 to the present.
+Prerequisite: THEA 203 of film/TV acting will be explored to define the necessary adjustments of one's acting styles to be a successful actor on camera.